 Although consumers used to rely on in-person retail shopping, digital stores, and online shopping is now a large portion of the market.
 Estimates suggest that, globally, there will be 1.92 billion online shoppers in the year 2019.

-Unfortunately, many of these individuals will mistakenly risk their financial data by going to phishing websites, exposing their passwords, or trusting the wrong sellers.
+Unfortunately, many of these individuals will mistakenly risk their financial data by going to fake websites, exposing their passwords, or trusting the wrong sellers.
 Some research shows that ⅓ of all data breaches involve phishing or fake emails sent from what appears to be.

 Even if you aren’t familiar with phishing, your email inbox is.
 When consumers go to retail stores, they make sure to protect their wallets, shopping bags, and credit card details.
 However, credit card numbers can still be compromised by an in-store associate.